nuxt-community/adonuxt-template/README.md

 ## Nuxt.js breaking changes

 - The `nuxt.config.js` file is now in `config/nuxt.js`.
-- The nuxt project root directory is `resources`.
+- The Nuxt project directory is `resources`.

 ## Documentation